Programs

 Sunset Program (All Students)

-Sunset extends the school day, offering an active, non-academic period for playing games, reading books, listening to music, singing songs, and doing arts/crafts.
-Monday – Friday, 3:00 – 4:45 pm, pick up by 5:00 pm.
+Sunset extends the school day, offering an active, non-academic period for free play indoors or outside, reading, using enrichment materials like Legos, trains, and magnets, and doing arts/crafts.
+Monday – Thursday, 3:00 – 4:30 pm, pick up at 4:30 pm.
+No Sunset on Fridays.
 Drop in available.

-For the early birds, our Sunrise Program offers parents an early drop off option during which students may eat breakfast, read/draw or play games/activities.
-Monday – Friday, 7:30 – 8:15 am.
+For the early birds, our Sunrise Program offers parents an early drop off option during which students may eat breakfast, read/draw/color, or play games/activities in the gym.
+Monday – Friday, 7:30 – 8:00 am.
 Drop in available.

 Lunch Program Summary